Summer Work & Learning

 Students are referred to the program through the Special Education Director from the student’s local school district.

 The program is designed for students to attend one or more summers and is differentiated for students ages 14-17 and 18-21.
-The program is located at Rogers Middle School (Rockland) and at nearby job sites.
+The program is located at Abington High School and at nearby job sites.
 A broad range of transitional services are integrated with academic support and remediation through hands-on instruction.
 There is strong focus on health and fitness for life in and out of the classroom.
 Varied opportunities for work experiences in retail, horticultural, building maintenance, shipping and receiving, office practices and food service are available for all students.
 Students begin each day in small groups.
 Daily goals are identified to support success in the classroom, at job sites or acquiring independent living skills.